Piano Lessons FAQs Marbella

 Students considering graded music exams as part of a longer-term academic pathway should always consult the latest official guidance from UCAS and the institutions they are applying to.

-Rockschool, part of RSL Awards, provides graded music qualifications with a strong focus on contemporary styles such as rock, pop, and modern performance.
 These exams are used by many students as a practical framework for developing performance skills in non-classical genres.

 Recognition of Rockschool qualifications for academic progression or university applications varies.
 In some cases, higher-level grades may be considered under UCAS tariff arrangements, but acceptance depends on the institution, course, and current admissions criteria.